 Our Tracking add-on doesn‘t track bots by default.
 However, this only counts for bots we can identify.

 Bots can still follow ad links and generate clicks.
-You can prevent this by using cache-busting to show the ad or use Google Analytics as the preferred tracking method.
+You can prevent this by using Cache Busting to show the ad or using Google Analytics as the preferred tracking method.

 - in most cases, you shouldn’t use our Hide ads from bots option

-- use our cache-busting feature (Pro) if you enable that option, and your site is cached
+- use our Cache Busting feature (Advanced Ads Pro) if you enable that option and your site is cached